Kamalpreet07/Induction-program-/README.md

 6. To gain skills in programme development to enable him/her for self-employment.
 7. To bridge the gulf between the educated and the uneducated masses.
 8. To promote the will to serve the weaker section of the community.

+<h2>19/July/2024</h2>

+**Eighth day of indution program**

+ **Er.Kanwardeep kalra**

+She is a very very confident,understanding,great pot of knowledge.
+She gave us a huge amount of knowledge.Through a small activity.
+She told us how to prepared our interview and what kind of mistakes do students do in there interview always .
+Those are selected in the interview which have mostly soft skills there is not compulsory to have hard skills .
+But hard skills a important but firstly you ehance your soft skills for achieving good job.

+At the she says to us always smile don't panic in your interview.To introduce yourself professionally in an interview, start with a polite greeting, state your full name, mention your educational background and relevant work experience.

+ **Jaswinder singh**

+**Incharge:-IAPT**

+He is a very good personality.He is national awarded(shiksha ratan) (inventor lab on wheels).
+He gave us a huge knowledge about science and mathematics.
+He told us that nothing is possible in this world with the help of mathematics.
+He gave us how to count our bones in our body.

+**Counting of bones:-**

+Firstly we know that we al have 206 bones but how to count ?
+Thats a question which solve sir with following ways :-